nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 }
 ```

-* `trimMessage()` - The function uses the `indexOf()` method on the `message` argument to find the index of the first occurrence of the character `"{"` in the string (In case of unexpected characters pre-ceding the first curly brace that defines the json within the string).
-Then, it uses the "substring()" method to extract a new string, "trimmedMessage", starting from the index of the "{" character until the end of the original "message" string.
+* `trimMessage()` - A function that uses the `indexOf()` method on the message parameter to locate the position of the first instance of the character `{` in the string.
+This is done to handle any unexpected characters that might precede the initial curly brace, which defines the JSON structure within the string.
+I then uses `substring()` method to extract a new string, `trimmedMessage`, starting from the index of the `{` character until the end of the original message string.

-We can see that we have used a function called `proccessMessage()` which still needs to be declared, so lets do that.
-Underneath our `initializeApplication()` function, type of paste the following code:
+7. A `proccessMessage()` function still needs to be declared.
+Underneath the `initializeApplication()` function, add the following:

 ```
   async processMessage(response : any,websocketSubject : WebSocketSubject<any>){